 Section 1: Key Vocabulary Tier 3 vocabulary Definition Variable Something which can change e.g. the volume of a liquid.
 Independent variable The only variable we change in an experiment.
 Dependent variable The variable we measure in an experiment.
 Controlled variables Variables which we keep the same so our experiment is a fair test.
 Measuring cylinder Used to measure volume of liquids.
 Beaker Used to hold liquids e.g. when being heated.
 Heat proof mat Used to protect the desk from hot objects.
 Tier 2 vocabulary Definition Experiment Carrying out practical work to test an idea and collect observations and results.
 Observations Things that we can see or measure in an experiment e.g. a colour change or the temperature of a liquid.
 Hazard Something which could harm us e.g. hot objects.
 Safety precaution Something we do to stay safe while working in a Science classroom.

-Section 2: New knowledge / skills
+Section 2 : New knowled ge / skills

-Laboratory y Rules
+Laborato ry Rules

-1. 2.
-Only enter a lab when told to do so by your teacher.
-No eating or drinking.
+1. Only enter a l ab when told to do so by your teacher

+2. No eating or o drinking.

-2. 3.
-Listen to and follow instructions.
+3. follow instructions.

-3. 4.
-Keep your bench and floor area clear.
+4. nch and floor area clear.

-4. 5.
-Wear eye protection when told to do so.
+5. tection when told to do so.

-5. 6.

-0. When using naked flames tie hair back, remove any outside
+6. When using n outside coats naked flames tie hair back, remove any

-7. coats.
-Always stand up when carrying out practical work and keep chairs tucked under benches.
+7. up when carrying out practical work irs tucked under benches.

-8. Tidy up after experiments and ensure you wash hands
+8. • experiments and ensure you wash

-0. carefully and never put harmful chemicals or waste solids in the sink.
+ly and never put harmful chemicals or

-9. Don't be too loud.
+9. Don't be too

-9. 10.
-If you are unsure - ASK your teacher.
+10. sure - ASK your teacher.

-What wou ld you do in these situations?
+What wo uld you do in tł nese situations?

-Ć A piece of equipment breaks.
+A piece of equipment breaks.

-A liquid has been spilled on the desk.
+A liquid has been spilled on the desk

-A student i them to. is not wearing their safety glasses when the teacher has told
+A student nas told t - their safety glasses when the teacher

-S Section 3: Separation techniques
+Section 3: Separation tech niques

 Name of equipment Diagram

 Beaker

 Test tube

 Tripod

 Gauze

 Filter funnel with filter paper